BBC controversies: 2024: Portrayal of Milton Keynes on EastEnders

-In an episode of EastEnders aired on 4 March 2024, the BBC drew backlash over the portrayal of Milton Keynes when the character Bianca Jackson played by Patsy Palmer returned to screens in scenes set in her home in the city.
+In an episode of EastEnders aired on 4 March 2024, the BBC drew backlash for its portrayal of Milton Keynes, when the character Bianca Jackson, played by Patsy Palmer, returned to screens in scenes set in her home in the city.
 One viewer, who has lived in the city since the 1970s, said: "They've chosen my city, my home, as a place to depict as being a slum."
-Ben Everitt, the Conservative MP for Milton Keynes North, said he was unhappy with the portrayal, saying that he would be contacting producers of the programme to suggest writing another storyline about "some of the brilliant parts of Milton Keynes".
+Ben Everitt, the Conservative MP for Milton Keynes North, said he was unhappy with the portrayal, and would contact the producers to suggest writing another storyline about "some of the brilliant parts of Milton Keynes".

 2024: Mrs Brown's Boys racist joke controversy

-On 14 October 2024, the Daily Mirror published a story stating that Brendan O'Carroll who stars as Agnes Brown in Mrs Brown's Boys made a racist remark during a rehearsal of a Christmas special.
+On 14 October 2024, the Daily Mirror published a story stating that Brendan O'Carroll, who stars as Agnes Brown in Mrs Brown's Boys, made a racist remark during a rehearsal of a Christmas special.

 2025: Gaza: How to Survive a Warzone

 In February 2025, BBC Two aired a documentary titled Gaza: How to Survive a Warzone as part of its This World series.
-The film is narrated by a 13-year-old boy who is the son of Hamas's deputy minister of agriculture.
-BBC stated that the film's production company had not informed the broadcaster of the boy's family relations.
+The film is narrated by a 13-year-old boy, the son of Hamas's deputy minister of agriculture.
+The BBC said the film's production company had not informed the broadcaster of the boy's family ties.
 BBC added an informational notice to the film description on its iPlayer before pulling the film the next day.
 Culture Secretary Lisa Nandy said she would raise concerns with BBC bosses over the documentary.
-Hamas is a proscribed terrorist group in the UK, Israel and other countries.
-The film was subsequently removed from BBC iPlayer.
+Hamas is a proscribed terrorist group in the UK, Israel, and other countries.
+The broadcaster subsequently removed the film from BBC iPlayer.

-In October 2025, an investigation by the UK's media regulator, Ofcom, found that the documentary was "materially misleading" and a "serious breach" of broadcasting rules as it failed to disclose that the 13-year-old narrator was the son of an official of Hamas, a proscribed terrorist organisation in the UK.
-While the BBC had already removed the documentary from its BBC iPlayer, Ofcom instructed the BBC to broadcast an apology, marking the first time since 2009 that the BBC had been sanctioned by Ofcom and ordered to make an on-air apology.
-A BBC spokesperson confirmed that BBC fully accepted Ofcom's ruling and would comply with the sanction.
+In October 2025, an investigation by the UK's media regulator, Ofcom, found that the BBC committed a "serious breach" of broadcasting rules regarding the documentary.
+The regulator concluded that the program's failure to disclose that its 13-year-old narrator was the son of a deputy minister in the Hamas government was "materially misleading," as it deprived the audience of critical context.
+While the BBC had already removed the documentary from its BBC iPlayer in February, Ofcom sanctioned the corporation by directing it to broadcast a prime-time statement of the regulator's findings on BBC2.
+This marked the first time since 2009 that Ofcom sanctioned the broadcaster an ordered it to issue an on-air apology.
+A BBC spokesman confirmed that the corporation fully accepted Ofcom's ruling and would comply with the sanction.